Anil Ambani: Personal life

-Ambani belongs to a Gujarati family which hails from the village of Chorwad near Junagarh in the Kathiawar region of Gujarat state.
-He is the son of the legendary petroleum entrepreneur Dhirubhai Ambani and his wife, Smt.
-Kokilaben Ambani, a devoted home-maker who has founded the Kokilaben Dhirubhai Ambani Hospital in suburban Mumbai.
+Ambani belongs to a Gujarati family which hails from the village of Chorwad near Junagadh in the Kathiawar region of Gujarat, India.
+He is the youngest son of the legendary textile entrepreneur Dhirubhai Ambani and his wife, Smt.
+Kokilaben Ambani, a devoted home-maker who founded the Kokilaben Dhirubhai Ambani Hospital in suburban Mumbai.
 Anil is one of four children.
 He has an older brother, Mukesh Ambani, and two sisters, Smt.
 Nina Kothari (wife of late Bhadra Shyam Kothari) and Smt.
 Deepti Salgaocar (wife of Dattaraj Salgoncar).

 Anil Ambani is married to the actress Tina Munim.
-He married her after facing much resistance from his family, due to the fact that she came from the world of fashion and glamour, and her lifestyle choices before marriage had been unconventional.
-Nevertheless, the couple have had a stable marriage and have been blessed with two sons, Jai Anmol Ambani and Jai Anshul Ambani.
+He married her after facing much resistance from his family, because she came from the world of fashion and glamour, and her lifestyle choices before marriage had been unconventional.
+Nevertheless, the couple have had a stable marriage and have two sons, Jai Anmol Ambani and Jai Anshul Ambani.
+As of 2010, Ambani and his family reside at The Sea Wind, a 14-story building in Mumbai.
 On 20 February 2022, Ambani's elder son, Jai Anmol, married Krisha Shah, daughter of the late Nikunj Shah, a Mumbai-based entrepreneur.